markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Installing-Firmata.md

 ## Disable Console on Serial

-The firmata code establishes its own serial bridge, so we need to [disable the standard bridge](Arduino Yun Disable Bridge)
+The firmata code establishes its own serial bridge, so we need to [disable the standard bridge](Arduino Yun Disable Bridge).

+> Note: This is already the case if you've set up your Yun following the [Quick Setup](Arduino Yun Quick Setup) instructions.

 ## Connecting the Yun to the IDE